LocalCharts/forest/README.md

 ## Alternative ways of contributing

-If you are GDPR-sensitive, there is a mirror of this repository at https://codeberg.org/LocalCharts/forest, which is bidirectionally synced to this one.
+If you are GDPR-sensitive, there is a mirror of this repository at https://codeberg.org/LocalCharts/forest, which is bidirectionally synced to the github at https://github.com/LocalCharts/forest.